Onahi7/fittrack/WHATSAPP_SETUP.md

 # WhatsApp Reminders Setup Guide

-This guide explains how to add WhatsApp reminder functionality to your Intentional app.
+This guide explains how to add WhatsApp reminder functionality to your Fittrack app.

 ---